-On the last track we discussed the cultural perspectives of culturally different clients who are African American and the implications of these perspectives on counseling.
+In the last section, we discussed the cultural perspectives of culturally different clients who are African American and the implications of these perspectives on counseling.

-On this track we will consider a case study of Gerald, a culturally different client who is African American.
-We will consider this case in light of the topics discussed on the previous track, including three aspects of African American culture, which were nonverbal behavior, humanism, and importance of family.
+In this section, we will consider a case study of Gerald, a culturally different client who is African American.
+We will consider this case in light of the topics discussed in the previous section, including three aspects of African American culture, which were nonverbal behavior, humanism, and importance of family.
 As we discuss the case, consider the ethical issues being raised.

 The therapist decided that he believed Gerald’s behavior was indicative of avoiding responsibilities for making decisions.
 Focusing on Gerald’s feelings, the therapist reflected Gerald’s emotions and paraphrased his thoughts.
 As the session progressed, the tension between the two increased and became evident.
 Finally the therapist attempted to reflect the tension he felt growing in the room and the antagonism he could feel from the situation.